Some posts contain compensated links. Please read this disclaimer for more info.

 Additionally, there are several different protected areas and designations on the islands.
 Brusnik and Jabuka Islands, for example, are protected geological nature monuments.
 Stiniva and Ravnik Bays, on the other hand, are protected as significant landscapes.

 Arguably the main attractions in the Vis Archipelago, however, are the gorgeous caves.
-The most famous caves are the Monk Seal Cave (Medvidina špilja) and the Blue Cave (Modra špilja), the latter of which is one of the most popular day trips from Split.
+The most famous caves are the Monk Seal Cave (Medvidina špilja) and the Blue Cave (Modra špilja), which is one of the most popular days trips from Split.
 There’s a direct ferry route between Split and Vis Island, which makes getting there a piece of cake.

 With these two UNESCO Global Geoparks in Croatia, the country establishes itself as an excellent geotourism destination.
-Besides its fantastic beaches, great national parks, and superb coastal cities, geotourism has the potential to draw in an entirely new demographic of tourists.
-Additionally, they of course also make for a fine addition to the itinerary of regular tourists and travelers, since both of these Croatian geoparks are super-easy to reach.
+Besides its fantastic beaches, incredible national parks, and superb coastal cities, geotourism has the potential to draw in an entirely new demographic of tourists.
+Additionally, they, of course, also make for a fine addition to the itinerary of regular tourists and travelers since both of these Croatian geoparks are super-easy to reach.